 As I said, I still own the GH1 and the Nikon FE.
 Like the FE, the GH1 will probably stick around long term mostly because I paid so little for it and it’s value isn’t great enough for me to want to sell it.
 So it will probably end up being the digital SLR* I always have and can fall back on.
 But I have been getting the itch to buy a better photography camera.
 I can count on the GH1 for video work when I need it and to be honest, the way things are shaping up you really can’t count on one camera doing both equally well.
 There are newer large sensor video cameras on the market now that are far better suited for video/filmmaking, like the Black Magic Cinema camera and possibly the GH3.

-I was kind of hoping the new panasonic GH3 would have better photo quality while keeping the great video quality and hackability of the GH2.
-It’s not released yet to the public and the intial photos I’m seeing don’t look as fantastic as I would hope.
+I was kind of hoping the new Panasonic GH3 would have better photo quality while keeping the great video quality and hackability [EDIT 2023-06-03 should be hack-ability but I’m adding this edit rather than change it lol – unsure about adding the lol /] of the GH2.
+It’s not released yet to the public and the initial photos I’m seeing don’t look as fantastic as I would hope.
 But I don’t really know for sure yet.
 Still I don’t think it’s going to match what Canon and Nikon can do with stills.
 As I said above, best of both worlds in one camera is a little unrealistic.
 But I have been eyeing it as a possible upgrade option, even if just for video.

 Well as much as I can kick myself I can also say it was a good thing how I did it.
 I got to try out a bunch of stuff and see what I liked and why.
 I may be anemic on lenses right now considering I’ve rebooted every so many years, but that’s ok.
 I could argue that I’ve had my Nikon FE for over a decade and still only managed to keep one lens for it and never bought any others that were more than $100 a piece.
 So obviously I’ve never been a big spender on glass.
 The most expensive lens I ever bought for a still camera was a Tokina for my Digital Rebel for $350 and that was sold off as well.
 So why kick myself for what I should of or could have done, because obviously I didn’t.